phrb/hicss-omp-paper/rebuttal/rebuttal.md

 #### Explicit Questions

 1. Why do you call it a Likert-like scale?
-(TODO: Paulo)
+(DONE)
 2. How were the APIs introduced in the course?
 (TODO: Alfredo)
 3. What were the exercises?
 (TODO: Pedro, mas do item 1 do revisor 2)
 4. Is it possible that differences in recognition depend on the presentation of